 Historically speaking, Chinese workers who ventured out from their rural communities for work would travel back home, no matter how far, to reflect on the time that has passed and ring in a new year filled with positivity and fortune together with family.
 The cultural significance of Chinese New Year is deeply rooted in reuniting families and honouring gods and ancestors.

-What to do during the 15 days of Chinese New Year celebration?
+How to celebrate during the 15 days of CNY?

 Compared to Western culture, Chinese New Year celebration spans for 15 days.
-In 2023, the festivities for Lunar New Year will occur from January 22 to February 6.
+In 2024, the festivities for Lunar New Year will occur from February 10 to 24.

 In the days leading up to the new year, people clean their homes to sweep out the end of the year’s accrued dust, which represents bad luck.
 Shopping for clothes also take place, where even the most frugal indulge in buying new clothing for the brand new year.
 People visit Lunar New Year fairs around the city to purchase fresh flowers, tangerine plants, and snacks like ginger candy, peanut candy, baked seeds, and candied strawberries.